sparameswaran/offline-gen/README.md

 # Notes
 * Make sure the `run_name` in the main input.yml for offline-gen is unique to distinguish across different pipelines/runs.
 Using the same `run_name` can lead to conflicts or collision of values/folders/files.
-* Automatic run of the blobstore upload pipeline might fail if the supplied params are not incomplete.
+* Automatic run of the blobstore upload pipeline might fail if the supplied params are incomplete.
 Best to save the pipeline and run it separately with the right parameters so correctly versioned artifacts can be saved into the S3 blobstore.

 # Running offline-gen directly from command line